-- (a) No arbitrator shall entertain, hear, decide or make recommendations on any dispute unless such dispute involves a position in a unit represented by the Union and unless such dispute falls within the definition of a grievance as set forth in paragraph 8.1. - (b) Proposals to add to or change this MOU or written agreements or addenda supplementary hereto shall not be arbitrable and no proposal to modify, amend or terminate this MOU, nor any matter or subject arising out of or in connection with such proposal, may be referred to arbitration under this Section.
-No arbitrator selected pursuant to this Section shall have the power to amend or modify this

-MOU or written agreements or addenda supplementary hereto or to establish any new terms or conditions of employment.
+- (a) No arbitrator shall entertain, hear, decide or make recommendations on any dispute unless such dispute involves a position in a unit represented by the Union and unless such dispute falls within the definition of a grievance as set forth in paragraph 8.1. - (b) Proposals to add to or change this Memorandum of UnderstandingMOU or written agreements or addenda supplementary hereto shall not be arbitrable and no proposal to modify, amend or terminate this Memorandum of UnderstandingMOU, nor any matter or subject arising out of or in connection with such proposal, may be referred to arbitration under this Section.- No arbitrator selected pursuant to this Section shall have the power to amend or modify this Memorandum of UnderstandingMOU or written agreements or addenda supplementary hereto or to establish any new terms or conditions of employment.

-No changes in this MOU or interpretations thereof (except interpretations resulting from arbitration proceedings hereunder) will be recognized unless agreed to by the Director of Human Resources and the Union.
+No changes in this Memorandum of Understanding MOU or interpretations thereof (except interpretations resulting from arbitration proceedings hereunder) will be recognized unless agreed to by the Director of Human Resources and the Union.